Viajes Galeón: Twitpoker

 A sponsorship story told on the pitch

-In European football sponsorships, the hardest part is making a partnership feel like more than a logo.
+The hardest part of football sponsorships is making a partnership feel like more than a logo.
 Caixa and Benfica used a live stadium moment to do exactly that.

 How the pitch invasion became the activation